 Redressing The Balance

 Vaccination has brought an ability to take a more balanced view.
 Access to treatment is the primary need for oral and maxillofacial surgery, with rational actions in place to support this.

-Sterilisation and decontamination procedures have always gone beyond statutory requirements at our Harley Street clinic.
+Sterilisation and decontamination procedures have always gone beyond requirements at our Harley Street clinic.
 We use the effective “DeconPod” approach and staff are well trained in infection control.